Hazel Basketry

 Course

-Learn How To Weave A Hazel Backpack With Lorna Singleton
+Learn How To Weave Hazel With Lorna Singleton

 Hazel grows freely around the country and traditionally Hazel Basketry has been practiced all over Europe.
 Sadly, however, Hazel Basketry was listed as 'Critically Endangered' as a Heritage Craft in 2021 with very few artisans still practicing this ancient craft.

-Inspired by a research trip to Romania in 2019, Lorna Singleton, one of the UKs most accomplished basket weavers designed this backpack and now teaches how to make it.
+Inspired by a research trip to Romania in 2019, Lorna Singleton, one of the UKs most accomplished basket weavers now teaches this ancient skill.
 Join Lorna on this exciting collaboration which aims to be a 4-day immersion into Hazel Basketry.

-The aim of this course is to give you the skills to collect and process hazel into weaveable material and then learn how to weave your own hazel backpack.
-Lorna will expertly guide you through the process from collecting hazel, processing it into strips, basket design and then finally weaving the backpack.
+The aim of this course is to give you the skills to collect and process hazel into weaveable material and then learn how to weave your own hazel basket.
+Lorna will expertly guide you through the process from collecting hazel, processing it into strips, basket design and then finally weaving

 We are excited to be able to run this course from a stunning ancient hazel coppice, on the banks of the River Tummel, where hazel was last collected and worked over 50 years ago.
 What joy to reinstate this woodland as a working Wood where materials can be harvested sustainably once again to create beautiful and functional craft.